bitgn/ml-pipelines/README.md

 # ml-pipelines

 Applications for managing machine learning pipelines and human workflows around them, published under BSD-2 license.

-At the moment of writing this repository includes only the MLP Catalog - a Django application for exploring projects and datasets stored within the metadata library.
+At the moment of writing this repository includes only the MLP Catalog - a web aplication for exploring projects and datasets stored within the metadata library.

+To understand context of the project, check out [STUDY.md](./STUDY.md).

 ## Explore Datasets